jeffhigginsgithub/Unzipper/README.md

 * the option to open a new File Explorer window at the unzip location once finished

 Cancellation of the extraction process is also supported.

+This tool makes use of the excellent [SharpCompress library](https://github.com/adamhathcock/sharpcompress) for C#.